5.1 Personally Identifiable Information (PII)

 5.7 Parents Access to EI Records

-- 5.7.1 The CFC shall comply with a parents request to inspect and review any EI records, including records related to evaluations and assessments, screening, eligibility determinations, development and implementation of IFSPs, provision of EI services, individual complaints involving the child, or any part of the child's EI record.
+- 5.7.1 The CFC shall comply with a parent's request to inspect and review any EI records, including records related to evaluations/ assessments, screening, eligibility determinations, development and implementation of IFSPs, provision of EI services, individual complaints involving the child, or any part of the child's EI record.

 - 5.7.2 The CFC must reply with a request without unnecessary delay, and before any meeting regarding an IFSP and before any Due Process Hearing.
 In all cases, the CFC shall comply within 10 calendar days after the request has been made.

-- 5.7.3 The right to inspect and review includes
+- 5.7.3 The right to inspect and review includes, the right to:

-- the right to a response from the CFC to reasonable requests for explanations and interpretations of the EI records;
+- A response from the CFC to reasonable requests for explanations and interpretations of the EI records;

-- the right to have a representative of the parent inspect and review the EI records.
+- Have a representative of the parent inspect and review the EI records.